Positive self-similar Markov processes obtained by resurrection: Introduction

 Section \ref{s:res-proc} is central to the paper.
-Starting from the general return kernel described by the measure $\phi$, we first look at the regular step process with the resurrection kernel $q(x,y)$ as its jump kernel, and its counterpart through Lamperti's transform -- a compound Poisson process $\chi$.
+Starting from the general return kernel described by the measure $\phi$, we first look at the regular step process with the resurrection kernel $q(x,y)$ as its jump kernel, and its counterpart through the Lamperti transform -- a compound Poisson process $\chi$.
 We compute the L\'evy measure of $\chi$ and its characteristic function.
 For particular examples given by \eqref{e:phi-special} and \eqref{e:phi-special-exp} we obtain more precise expressions.
 Then we construct the resurrected process $\overline{X}$, and compute the characteristic exponent $\overline{\Psi}$ of the corresponding L\'evy process $\overline{\xi}$.
-In Subsection \ref{ss:X-lifetime} we study the behavior of $\overline{X}$ by analyzing the derivative of the characteristic exponent $\overline{\Psi}$ of $\overline{\xi}$ at zero.
-When $\overline{\xi}_1$ has finite expectation, the general formula for $i\overline{\Psi}'(0)$ is given in Theorem \ref{t:derivative-at-zero}.
-Under a mild condition we further show that in case $\overline{X}$ is continuously absorbed at zero, it always admits a positive self-similar recurrent extension which leaves zero continuously.
+In Subsection \ref{ss:X-lifetime} we study the behavior of $\overline{X}$ by analyzing the derivative of the characteristic exponent $\overline{\Psi}$ of $\overline{\xi}$ at zero and give a proof of Theorem \ref{t:derivative-at-zero}.
+In Subsection \ref{ss:res-proc} we prove Theorem \ref{t:R_e}.
 Finally, we provide several concrete examples illustrating the behavior of $\overline{X}$ at its absorption time.

 In Section \ref{s:sym-int-kernel} we give a necessary and sufficient condition on $\phi$ making the resurrection kernel symmetric, i.e., $q(x,y)=q(y,x)$ for all $x,y>0$, cf.~Theorem \ref{t:q-symmetric}.
 If, in addition, the underlying $\alpha$-stable process $\eta$ is symmetric, the resulting resurrected process $\overline{X}$ will be also symmetric.